lopezpdvn/lopezpdvn.github.io/_drafts/windows-10-set-up.md

 - Require a password on wakeup: yes on both battery and plugged in.

+## Network connection

+When connecting to a network for the first time, select *No* when asked *Do you want to allow your PC to be discoverable by other PCs and devices on this network?*

+## Configure Windows Update

+*Settings* -> *Update and Security*.
+Click on *Advanced Options*.
+Select *Notify to schedule restart*.

+Then click on *Choose how updates are delivered* and turn off *Updates from more than one place*.

+Connect to the internet to let Windows update itself.

 ## References

 - *Windows 10: The Missing Manual*.
 David Pogue.
 O'Reilly Media, Inc. September